2 days ago

 This question was posed to me by Elise just the other day.
 A neighbour had brought by a vase of flowers because she and her family were going away and she didn't want them to go to waste.
 Elise saw them and proclaimed them to be, "absolutely so gorgeous."

 Apparently she noticed my indifference, because she then asked her question.
 I made some off-handed remark, then distracted her with something bright and shiny.

 Because really, how do you explain to a five year old that flowers are stupid because they die, without sounding like the most heartless person ever?
 It's just hard for me to spend a lot of money on something that just sits there for a few days, and then...
 Poof!
 They go to the great flower bed in the sky.

 Give me chocolate any day.

-For the cost of ONE rose, you could donate to save the life of a child.
-Even though here in the U.S., I am able to keep my daughter alive with life-saving insulin, in developing countries, type 1 diabetes is a death sentence.
+For the cost of JUST ONE rose, you could donate to save the life of a child.
+Even though here in the U.S., I am able to keep my daughter alive with life-saving insulin, in developing countries, type 1 diabetes can be a death sentence.

 To donate, just click here.
 Flowers for Valentine's Day might be nice, but saving the life of a child is even better.